NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

 Dwelling Units
 **************

-OpenStudio-HPXML was originally developed to model individual residential dwelling units -- either a single-family detached (SFD) building, or a single unit of a single-family attached (SFA) or multifamily (MF) building.
+OpenStudio-HPXML can model individual residential dwelling units -- either a single-family detached (SFD) building, or a single unit of a single-family attached (SFA) or multifamily (MF) building.
 This approach:

 - Is required/desired for certain applications (e.g., a Home Energy Score or an Energy Rating Index calculation).